-- DES and MAC calculation
+- DES/3DES and MAC calculation

 - Mutual Authentication and Session Key based on Random Numbers

 - Secret Codes

+- · Secure Messaging for data files

 - Secure Account Transaction Processing

 DES refers to the DEA algorithm for data encryption and decryption as specified in the standard ANSI X3.93.
 MAC refers to the algorithm for the generation of cryptographic checksums (DEA in Cipher Block Chaining mode) as specified in the standard ANSI X3.93.